We offer a diverse range of orientation program to get you connected with the University, the School and your fellow classmates.

 Plan your schedule, mark your diary!

-Academic Advising Session & Peer Mentoring Program
+Academic Advising Session (Compulsory)

-Senior Year Entry and Non-JUPAS Students |
+Senior Year Entry Students |

 |